particle-iot/docs/src/content/reference/device-os/firmware.md

 The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
 You can see this with the D7 blue LED which will blink dimly and briefly at boot.
 {{/if}}

+{{#if has-nrf52}}
+If you are using the Particle Ethernet FeatherWing you cannot use the pins for GPIO as they are used for the Ethernet interface:
+- D3 (RESET)
+- D4 (INTN)
+- D5 (SCSN)
+- SPI (SCK, MOSI, MISO) is also used, however you can still share the SPI bus in many cases.
+{{/if}}

 ### getPinMode(pin)

 Retrieves the current pin mode.